 The Opposite of Bland is Weird in College Admissions

 We’d like to emphasize one word in particular within the descriptions of the numerical scores used by Harvard.
 And what is that word?
 Bland.
 Let’s repeat it to drive home our point to our loyal readers.
 Bland, bland, bland.
 So many applicants present themselves as bland when they apply to highly selective colleges like Harvard.
-And, yes, it’s particularly true among Asian American applicants.
-So many Asian American applicants present with the same or similar profiles.
+And, yes, it’s true as well among Asian American applicants.
+Many Asian American applicants present with the same or similar profiles.
 Another student who plays the violin.
 Another student who runs track.
 Another student who excels in math olympiad.
-Snorefest.
 But Ivy Coach, how can you say that?
 Oh please, we’ve been saying this for decades.
 We speak the truth from atop our soapbox in college admissions and if you don’t like it, well, we’re sure you can find a college counseling firm that tells you your child’s ‘C’ is really an ‘A’ at other schools.
 We have an allergy to sugarcoating.